AI Infrastructure Guide

 A useful split is this.
 Startups should usually optimize for speed to production and flexibility.
 Model teams should usually optimize for capacity quality, operational control, and how much friction the provider adds around training or serving changes.
 If you mix those goals together, every cloud pitch starts sounding equally good.

-What startups should care about most
+Best AI cloud providers, what startups should care about most

 Time to a usable environment, not just how impressive the accelerator menu looks.